Alaladevictor/ProXima-pay-web-project/README.md

 ## Problems I faced
 - The mobile menu was really tricky to get right
-- Had some issues with images not loading
 - CSS can be really frustrating sometimes 😅
 - Scroll animations were breaking on mobile

 ## Want to help?
 Feel free to make a pull request!

 ---
 Made with ❤️ by [Victor]

 [My LinkedIn](https://www.linkedin.com/in/victor-alalade-b81839191/) | [My Twitter](https://x.com/O__luwasegun)